-Black Olive Tapenade with crackers is a great no-cook appetizer or a nice addition to Tapas night.
-With it’s delicious salty flavor, this easy to make spread will soon be a favorite in your house.
+Black Olive Tapenade is a great no-cook appetizer spread for Thanksgiving or a Christmas gathering.
+It’s also a nice to add to a Mediterranean mezze platter or Tapas night.
+With its delicious salty flavor, this easy to make dip will soon be a favorite in your house.

 We appreciate your support